bconnelly/gdax-notifier/README.md

 # gdax-notifier
-Simple project for experimenting with the GDAX/Coinbase API.
+Simple project for experimenting with the [GDAX/Coinbase API](https://docs.gdax.com)

+Uses the websocket to retrieve updates on ETH-USD pair.